10 Best Banks in California for June 2023

 🏆 Best Online Bank

-Ally is one of many online banks – that requires you to manage your finances entirely online or with the mobile app.
+Ally is one of the most popular online banks, and it’s our top recommendation if you’re interested in managing your finances entirely online or with a mobile app.

 Ally features outstanding customer service with a 24/7 phone and live chat.
-Ally is the best online bank because of its customer service and its high-interest earning accounts.
+We chose Ally as the best online bank available to California residents because of its customer service, user-friendly app, minimal fees, and high-interest earning accounts.

 Pros: